 No mention of black clothes in Kamil uz Ziyarat

 The book Kamil uz Ziyarat is one of the oldest, reliable, and most comprehensive collection of hadith on the etiquettes of performing Ziyarat of Ahlul Bayt (as).
-There is no mention of black clothes.
+It is surprising that there is no mention of black clothes.
 The book is available here for download.
-One would expect to see at least one hadith to support black clothes.

 Justification through historical events

-The practice of wearing black clothes did not start as a result of hadith or teachings of the Imams (s).
-But it has become so widespread in the culture so as to become a symbol of Shia religion.
-It is now considered an integral part of the mourning (azadari) rituals.
+It doesn’t look like the practice of wearing black clothes started as a result of hadith or teachings of the Imams (s).
+But now it has become widespread in the culture to the point where it symbolizes Shia religion.
+It is an integral part of the mourning (azadari) rituals.
 We are not sure when this practice first started but through many generations it is now firmly established in the Shia societies.
 No scholar dare question it without the risk of being defamed and ostracized.

-The justification produced in articles such as the above, are all post-justification reasons.
-They were not strong enough to become the basis for the practice.
-They are attempts to justify an action after the fact.
+The justification produced in articles such as the above, are post-justification reasons.
+They could not have been strong enough to become the basis for the practice.
+They seem to be attempts to justify an action after the fact.
 Most of the evidence advanced are historical events which mention black clothes.
 Unfortunately, the majority of them are about women wearing black.
 One widely quoted incident for example to justify permissibility is the following:

-It is a futile pursuit to search for justification in the books of history when there are clear hadith in our reliable collections condemning black clothes unconditionally.
+Searching for justification in history seems to be a futile pursuit given that we have numerous hadith against this practice.
 It is also important to note that the Prophet (s) and Imams (as) never had a particular religious dress.
 They wore customary dresses of different colors throughout their lives.
 White was the preferred color but they also wore other colors.
-Again, simply finding an instance of the Imam wearing a particular color does not necessarily make it mustahab – unless the Imam (as) explicitly said so, as in the case of the color white.
+Simply finding an instance of the Imam wearing a particular color does not make it mustahab – unless the Imam (as) explicitly said so, as in the case of the color white.